Investor Alert: What You Should Ask About Securities-Backed Lines of Credit

 On Monday, December 21, 2015, FINRA issued an Investor Alert regarding the growing trend of offerings in securities-backed lines of credit (SBLOCs).
 Numerous investors have received offers from securities firms regarding these loans.
 The FINRA Investor Alert discusses why it may be more beneficial to see beyond the claims of an easy and inexpensive way to borrow against their portfolio to obtain cash.
 FINRA warns of the risks that are associated with SBLOCs.

-Gerri Walsh, Senior Vice President for Investor Education at FINRA, gave
+Gerri Walsh, Senior Vice President for Investor Education at FINRA, gave the following statement:

 The 10 questions to ask are:

 - What am I agreeing to when I take out an SBLOC?

 - Am I using my investments as collateral?